How to Copyright a Video – The Definitive Guide [2025 Update]

 YouTube automatically copyrights your content as you upload it, so there is no extra action that you need to take on your part.
 However, YouTube copyright rules require you to grant them a non-exclusive right to do almost anything they want with your YouTube videos, which could affect your YouTube Channel.

-YouTube also is pretty strict about using copyrighted content in videos that are posted to their platform.
+YouTube is also pretty strict about using copyrighted content in videos that are posted to their platform.
 That means if you use music or a video clip within your content that you don’t have rights to, YouTube will either remove the sound or take your video down.
 Or they may monetize your video for the copyright holder, or make you share in any monetization on the video with other copyright holders.

 If you are worried about your content not being recognized as your own, we recommend adding the copyright notice that we mentioned above to give yourself that standard layer of protection.